PatrickPrakash/aws-s3-file-upload/README.md

 # aws-s3-file-upload
-This is a MERN Stack application for uploading file to the s3 bucket as part of Hubble hack
+This is a MEAN Stack application for uploading file to the s3 bucket as part of Hubble hack